Cornwall, in South-West England, is probably the most popular holiday destination in the UK.

 The first thing to mention about accessibility at Gwel an Mor is their website.
-You’ll note on their front page they talk about the state-of-the-art accessible accommodation, and on the drop-down menus, accessible accommodation, facilities, and breaks are upfront and centre.
+You’ll note on their front page they talk about state-of-the-art accessible accommodation.
+On the drop-down menus, accessible accommodations, facilities, and breaks are upfront and centre.

 This is always a good sign because it shows the site doesn’t just pay lip service to accessibility; it’s in the DNA.
 Another good sign is Gwel an Mor has an access statement which you can access here.

 What We Did on Landal Gwel an Mor

 For us, Gwel an Mor was about relaxation.
 Instead of our usual chaotic road trips, we wanted to go with the flow.
-If the truth was known, other than we wanted to see more of Cornwall, we could have easily stayed at the resort.
+If the truth was known, other than we wanted to see more Cornwall, we could have easily stayed at the resort.

 Even in January, the views from our lodge across the Atlantic were spectacular, and the stars in the “Dark Sky” at night mesmerised me.
 If your holiday style is chilling out and recharging your batteries, Gwel an Mor is the place to do it.

 I still smile when I think about our trip to the farm.
-We went on an assisted “Meet the Animals” tour, and boy, did we meet the animals.
+We went on an assisted “Meet the Animals” tour, and boy, we met the animals.

 If you had told me beforehand how much I’d enjoy it, I would have laughed, but I did.
 So much so that I wanted to bring a snake home with me, but Kirstie, our guide, wasn’t very keen on the idea!

 Okay, so we met Goats, Reindeer, Falcons, Ferrets, Slow Worms, Grass Snakes, Toads, Mice, and Foxes, and I even had the pleasure of letting an Owl land on my glove.

 Look at me; I’m like Robbie Doolittle, and I loved it.

 The Terrace Restaurant